tetyanaloskutova/remote-works/docs/gettingstarted/installation-windows.rst

 PostgreSQL
 ~~~~~~~~~~

-Saleor needs PostgreSQL version 9.4 or above to work.
+Remote-works needs PostgreSQL version 9.4 or above to work.
 Get the Windows installer from the `project's download page <https://www.postgresql.org/download/windows/>`_.

 Make sure you keep track of the password you set for the administration account during installation.